furkanayik/serverless-post-api/README.md

 #### Overview
 Refer to `serverless.yml` file to see the resources.
 They are deployed via github workflow.

-Lambdas are created to perform CRUD operations with dynamodb.
-Endpoints are tested via url's from the aws apiGateway.
+Lambdas are created to perform CRUD operations with Dynamodb.
+Endpoints are tested via urls from the AWS apiGateway.

 Dependencies;